Joseph Chatt: Career and contributions

 In the 1960s, Chatt moved to a professorship at the University of Sussex and subsequently assumed directorship of the Nitrogen Fixation Unit under the Agricultural Research Council.
 Using the transition metal dinitrogen complex W(N2)2(dppe)2, his group first demonstrated the conversion of a dinitrogen ligand into ammonia.
 This work provided some of the first molecular models for nitrogen fixation.
 Chatt authored or co-authored over 300 peer-reviewed publications.

-Among his many awards, he was recognized with the 1981 Wolf Prize "for pioneering and fundamental contributions to synthetic transition metal chemistry, particularly transition metal hydrides and dinitrogen complexes."
+Among his many awards, he was recognised with the 1981 Wolf Prize "for pioneering and fundamental contributions to synthetic transition metal chemistry, particularly transition metal hydrides and dinitrogen complexes."
 He was elected a Fellow of the Royal Society in 1961 and was made a Commander of the Order of the British Empire.

+Personal life

+In 1947, Chatt married Ethel Williams, with whom he had a daughter and a son.
+They lived in Ditchling, Sussex.

+Death and legacy

+Chatt fell ill in 1991 and died suddenly in 1994.
+At the time, he was "preparing himself for a joint photograph" with other Fellows at Sussex University.

 In 1995, a year after his death, the Unit of Nitrogen Fixation moved to Norwich and became part of the John Innes Centre.
 The new building, as well as an annual lecture at the Centre, were named in his honour.